 There’s also a way to get around some of these extra costs.

-If you’re a Chase customer with either a personal deposit account or an investment account, you can access discounts on both your closing costs and your interest rate.
+For Chase customers with either a personal deposit account or an investment account, you can access discounts on both your closing costs and your interest rate.
 This includes HELOC rate discounts.

 Chase’s Mortgage Process

 Chase offers a vast amount of flexibility for the mortgage process.
-To start your application, you can provide your information online, in person, or over the phone.
+To start your application, you can provide your information online, in person, or over the phone to a Chase home lending advisor.
 You can start with just a basic prequalification online to get an idea of what kind of a loan and interest rates you can qualify for.

 Alternatively, you can jump straight into the mortgage application.